Sofia-Marin0109/PRACTICE_3/README.md

 For the correct operation of the code is a must to have a directory, in a specific location, with the png images of the Chess pieces.
 Everything will be included in the directory uploaded.

 The PDF with all the instructions given by the professor will also be included in this repository.

+The video in which the code is explained cannot be uploaded here, due to its size.